ExitValue.ai

 What Is Your Physical Therapy Practice Worth?

 PE consolidators have transformed PT valuations.
-Single clinics sell for 3-6x EBITDA.
-Multi-location groups with strong therapist retention command 7-12x EBITDA.
+Single clinics sell for platform-tier earnings multiples.
+Multi-location groups with strong therapist retention command platform-tier earnings multiples.

 Consolidating